philbackworks/3AFans.com-Site-Data/_toys-1-6/mortis.md

   -  Peppermint Grove
 article_contributors: [Phil Back]
 toy_pics:
+  -  just-a-rumor.jpg
 backstory:
 ---
 This character is not a toy... yet!

+"...
+I didnt want release them until we got some skinning tech down, we are close!" - Ashley Wood, <a href="https://www.worldofthreea.com/threea-production-blog/qa13" target="_blank">Q and A #13</a>

 A Popbot character possibly in the works, here are comments from a previous installment of the ThreeA blog: